AndreiMisiukevich/HotReload/README.md

 ```

 ## Android Emulator
-In case `VS Extension` detects `xaml` changes but doesn't update in the emulator, you may need to forward the port to your ip (here is example with DEVICE port 8000):
+In case `VS Extension` detects `xaml` changes but doesn't update in the emulator, you may need to forward the port to your ip (here is example with **DEVICE** port 8000.
+DON'T USE EXTENSION'S PORT (usually extension port is 15000)):
 ```
 adb forward tcp:8000 tcp:8000
 ```